 “What,” Kenshin wondered in a friendly tone, “are your precise feelings toward the accused at this time?”

-A choking sound issued from where Sanosuke stood, but Kenshin was not looking in that direction; he’d felt it more courteous to maintain that eye contact Saitou so clearly needed to make his statement.
+A choking sound issued from where Sanosuke stood, but Kenshin was not looking in that direction; he’d felt it more courteous to maintain that eye contact Saitou so clearly needed to make his declaration.
 Now he gave a slight smile.
-“Thank you,” he said, and stood, taking an automatic an almost unconscious step away from the wood stove as he did so.
+“Thank you,” he said, and stood, making an automatic and almost unconscious movement away from the wood stove as he did so.
 “I will withdraw to deliberate, and return with my arbitration in no less than ten minutes’ time.”
 As Saitou twitched slightly toward the step down from the witness’ platform — on the side away from Sanosuke, of course — Kenshin added, “Please remain where you are until I return.”

 The arbiter’s cloister was normally unpleasantly chilly at this time of year, but today it was a nice change after the wood stove.
 Kenshin closed the door behind him and stretched his arms and back, rolling his shoulders and yawning.
 Then he drew out his pocket-watch to begin counting down.